Medicaid Planning and Eligibility in New York

 New York State’s Medicaid lookback law requires a lookback period of 60 months for those seeking long-term care Medicaid services.
 All gifts and asset transfers an applicant makes in the lookback period before their application date are subject to review and Medicaid eligibility requirements.

 New York Community Medicaid will be implementing a Look-Back Period.
-The Look-Back period will be 30 months instead of the 60 months required for Long-Term Care Medicaid.
-The earliest New York State plans to implement this change is March 31, 2024.
+The Look-Back period will be 30 months instead of the 60 months required for Long-Term Care Medicaid sometime in 2025.

 What is the Difference between New York Nursing Home Medicaid and Medicare?